Accio/AMIDD/README.md

 Scores will be given in scale 1-6 by 0.5, by participation (20%), near-end-term presentation (30%), and end-term oral examination (50%).

-## Syllabus of autumn semester 2020-2021
+## Syllabus of autumn semester 2021-2022

 1. Drug discovery: an overview
-2. The central dogma and biological sequence analysis
+2. Biological sequence analysis
 3. Protein structure and function
 4. Chemical structure representation and search
 5. Molecular interaction and modelling